-The Annual Improvements to PFRSs (2018-2020 cycle) are effective for annual periods beginning or after January 1, 2022 and are not expected to have a significant impact on the Company's financial statements.
+The Annual Improvements to PFRSs (2018-2020 cycle) are effective for annual periods beginning or after January 1, 2022 and do not have a significant impact on the Company's financial statements.

-- PFRS 1, First-time Adoption of Philippine Financial Reporting Standards, Subsidiary as a first-time adopter The amendment permits a subsidiary that applies paragraph D16(a) of PFRS 1 to measure cumulative translation differences using the amounts reported by its parent, based on the parent's date of transition to PFRSs. - PFRS 9, Financial Instruments, Fees in the '10 per cent' test for derecognition of financial liabilities The amendment clarifies which fees an entity includes when it applies the '10 per cent' test in paragraph B3.3.6 of PFRS 9 in assessing whether to derecognize a financial liability.
-An entity includes only fees paid or received between the entity (the borrower) and the lender, including fees paid or received by either the entity or the lender on the other's behalf. - PFRS 16, Leases, Lease incentives illustrative example The amendment to Illustrative Example 13 accompanying PFRS 16 removes from the example the illustration of the reimbursement of leasehold improvements by the lessor in order to resolve any potential confusion regarding the treatment of lease incentives that might arise because of how lease incentives are illustrated in that example. - PAS 41, Agriculture, Taxation in fair value measurements The amendment removes the requirement in paragraph 22 of PAS 41 for entities to exclude taxation cash flows when measuring the fair value of a biological asset using a present value technique.
+PFRS 1, First-time Adoption of Philippine Financial Reporting Standards, Subsidiary as a first-time adopter The amendment permits a subsidiary that applies paragraph D16(a) of PFRS 1 to measure cumulative translation differences using the amounts reported by its parent, based on the parent's date of transition to PFRSs.
+PFRS 9, Financial Instruments, Fees in the '10 per cent' test for derecognition of financial liabilities

+The amendment clarifies which fees an entity includes when it applies the '10 per cent' test in paragraph B3.3.6 of PFRS 9 in assessing whether to derecognize a financial liability.
+An entity includes only fees paid or received between the entity (the borrower) and the lender, including fees paid or received by either the entity or the lender on the other's behalf.

+• PFRS 16, Leases, Lease incentives illustrative example

+The amendment to Illustrative Example 13 accompanying PFRS 16 removes from the example the illustration of the reimbursement of leasehold improvements by the lessor in order to resolve any potential confusion regarding the treatment of lease incentives that might arise because of how lease incentives are illustrated in that example.

+PAS 41, Agriculture, Taxation in fair value measurements The amendment removes the requirement in paragraph 22 of PAS 41 for entities to exclude taxation cash flows when measuring the fair value of a biological asset using a present value technique.
 This will ensure consistency with the requirements in PFRS 13.

+New Accounting Standard, Amendments to Existing Standards and Interpretations Effective Subsequent to December 31, 2022

+The standards, amendments and interpretations which have been issued but not yet effective as at December 31, 2022 are disclosed below.
+Except as otherwise indicated, the Company does not expect the adoption of the applicable new and amended PFRS to have a significant impact on its financial position or performance.

+Effective beginning on or after January 1, 2023